nadavrap/CoordinatedInteractions/README.md

 * BOLT-LMM

 ## Data
-We used UK biobank imputed data.
+We used UK biobank imputed genotype data and phenotype data.
 You have to apply for, and it cannot be shared.
-* Imputed genomic data
-* Phenotipic data

 ## Generating PRS and tissue-specific PRS (contact: Nadav Rappoport)
 1. Extract covariates from UKBB data `src/covariates_generate.sh`